brohitbrose/linkedin-games/README.md

 1. `npm install` (at least once, and on changes to `package*.json`)
 2. `node build.js` (at least once, and on changes to `src`)

+Potential gotchas:

+- Unit tests are currently NOT automatically run during the `node build.js` step.
+See the following subsection for how to run these.
-Setting up a watcher / dev server seemed like overkill for this simple of a plugin, but I'm open to PRs.
+- To avoid needing to manually run `node build.js` all the time, a build server / watcher would be nice.
+Setting this up seemed like overkill for this simple of a plugin (read: I was lazy), but I'm open to PRs.

+### Unit Test Execution Instructions

+- `npm test`

 ## Browser Installation Instructions